 Entry to the small number of places that become available in Years 8-11 each year at Normanhurst Boys High School is filled through an application including an entry test in English and Mathematics as well as a review of accompanying documentation to support the student’s application.
 The number of places offered in each of Years 8-10 usually does not exceed five.
 However, there are usually 15 to 20 places available for entry into Year 11.

-The entrance examinations for Years 8-11 are conducted in the school hall each year, usually in late July/early August.
-The date and time will be advertised on this website up to four weeks prior to the date.
+The entrance examinations for Years 8-11 are conducted in the school hall each year.

 A selection committee, consisting of the Principal (or his nominee), a staff representative and a representative from the Parents & Citizens Association will consider each application.
 An interview at the school may be required before a final offer is made.